thevinter/thevinter.github.io/_posts/2021-02-12-the-hidden-colony-of-layanaka.md

 **4** - A giant distillery is present in this room, its floor is now covered in a purple mush made of rotten plants.
 Rotten purple plants can be found also in barrels.
 The distillery was used to produce a drink from the Phymes.
 The machine can be repaired in 1d4 days if a character is knowledgeable enough.
 The plant can be found outside of the dungeon and the effects of ingesting the drink will be described in a later post.

 **5** - This place was once a small amphiteatre, now with ruined seats.
 If a player stands on the scene some **Dancing Lights** will appear encouraging the player to perform.
-The dm should encourage the player to roleplay something in character and if the exhibition is deemed appropriate then the PC will receive the **Bless** effect for *1d6*turns.
+If a PC performs and the exhibition is deemed appropriate then the PC will receive the **Bless** effect for *1d6*turns.
 Otherwhise a zapping sound will be heard and the PC will be hit by a small lightning for *1d4* damage.

 **6** - 4 prisoners have risen as undeads, controlled by parasites in their corpses.
 Their skin is of a blue tint and small holes tatter their bodies.
 Stat as **Zombie** *(AC8/2HD/9,7,7,4/18THAC0/60'/1xClaw 1d8)* but when dead there's *1d6* chance that the **Parasite** *(AC9/2HP(1/2HD)/19THAC0/120'/Bite save vs Poison or become infected after 1d8 hours unless cured)* will escape the corpse to try and find another dead body to inhabit.